 The White Rock Falls hike off the Blue Ridge Parkway includes a water feature, and Humpback Rocks is a great short, but steep hike to incredible valley views.
 After 20 years of planning and restoration the Blue Ridge Tunnel is open from dawn to dusk daily.

 The Nature Foundation at Wintergreen trails can be explored at Wintergreen Resort, and down in the valley is the Rockfish Valley Trail System with many nature-themed trails.
-Along Route 29, hike the Fortune’s Cove Nature Preserve with moderate to difficult trails through relatively intact forest, and the DelFosse Trail at at Deer Rock.
+Along Route 29, hike the Fortune’s Cove Nature Preserve with moderate to difficult trails through relatively intact forest.

 For hiking or biking, there’s the Virginia Blue Ridge Railway Trail in Piney River, with its Kids in the Parks Trail for kids.